 Students who cannot afford to pay the CSS Profile application fee may be eligible for a fee waiver from the College Scholarship Service.
 For more detailed information, visit CSS/PROFILE Fee Waiver FAQ.
 Wake Forest does not provide individual fee waivers.

-All students, parents, and stepparents must submit (via electronic upload or a mailed packet of paper) copies of official 2016 federal income tax forms (including all schedules, W-2 wage statements, partnership tax returns and schedules, and S-corporation tax returns and schedules.
+All students, parents, and stepparents must submit (via electronic upload or a mailed packet of paper) copies of official 2018 federal income tax forms (including all schedules, W-2 wage statements, partnership tax returns and schedules, and S-corporation tax returns and schedules to the College Board’s IDOC service.
 (This is required, even if you use IRS Data Retrieval to complete or correct the FAFSA.)

 If your parents did not file income taxes, they are required to submit the Parent(s) Non-Tax Filer Certification (PDF).